mvisionai/FedLimited/README.md

 See [contributing](CONTRIBUTING.md).

+## Contributors

+The SFLEDS Algorithm was made possible with the help of many contributors:

+ Jay Kumar, Ebenezer  Nanor Shangxuan  Fu, Pan Liangxu, and Zhang Wei

 # Citing SFLEDS
-If you find this repository useful, please consider giving a star ⭐ and citation
+If you find SFLEDS useful, please consider giving a star ⭐ and citation
 ```
 @article{mawuli2023semi,
   title={Semi-supervised Federated Learning on Evolving Data Streams},